 It was around the time of my birth when Dad accidentally discovered the secret of his mother’s whereabouts.
 Ada was living in a mental institution.

 Alison’s grandmother was a patient at Mayday Hills Mental Hospital, Beechworth, during the 50s and 60s.
-Read the full story published in The Conversation, Sept 2023.
+Read the full story: Friday Essay: The Conversation, Sept 2023.

 Written by Dr Alison Watts, Adjunct Lecturer at Southern Cross University.